Spandan2003/Spandan2003.github.io/_pages/home.md

 permalink: /
 description:

+profile:
+  align: left
+  image: prof_pic.png
+  address:

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

 <!-- <br> -->